Want to know details about Growing Tomatoes in Pots? Here are the best Tomato Growing Tips for Containers for bumper harvest!

 Also, don’t place your pots close to each other and provide air circulation.
 This helps in reducing the spread of fungal diseases.

 2. Consider the Type of Pots

-Choose a pot that will first and foremost fit your tomato plants.
-For those who wish to go with dwarf, bush types and vinelike cherry tomatoes, choose a 3-gallon pot.
-For larger varieties, choose big pots.
+Choose pots that will fit your tomato plants.
+For those who wish to go with the dwarf, bushy types, and vinelike cherry tomatoes, choose 3-5 gallon pots.
+For bigger varieties, select large pots.

 3. Choose Quality Potting Mix over Garden Soil

 When growing tomatoes in pots, avoid growing them in garden soil and provide a quality potting mix.
 This will give the plants a well-drained, light, and fluffy environment to thrive.

 Garden soil is not just heavy but can be loaded with unwanted pests and pathogens that can cause soil-borne diseases.

 You can also make your own potting mix with these DIY recipes